jonesrussell/go-mockslint/README.md

 # go-mockslint

-A custom golangci-lint analyzer that enforces domain-driven module organization patterns in Go projects using [uber/fx](https://github.com/uber-go/fx).
+A custom golangci-lint analyzer that enforces mock organization patterns in Go projects.
+The linter ensures that:

+1. Mocks are only created in `test/mocks/` directory
+2. No mocks are allowed in `internal/` directories
+3. Proper mock naming conventions are followed

 ## Installation